Asymptotics of self-similar growth-fragmentation processes: Self-similar growth-fragmentations

 The case $\Lambda(\oo{-\infty}{0})=0$ will be uninteresting and is therefore excluded.
 We shall also assume that $\int_{\oo{1}{\infty}}e^y\,\Lambda(\dd y)<\infty$ (which always holds when the support of~$\Lambda$ is bounded from above), and that

 (in other words, that $\Psi(q)<0$ for some $q>0$).
 This latter condition means that $\xi(t)$ either has a finite lifetime or tends to $-\infty$ as $t\to\infty$, almost surely.
-Let now $\alpha\in\R$ and, for each $x>0$, $P_x$ be the law of the process
+Let now $\alpha\in\RR$ and, for each $x>0$, $P_x$ be the law of the process

-and with the convention that $X(t)\defeq\cem$ for $t\ge\zeta\defeq x^{-\alpha}\int_0^\infty\exp(-\alpha\xi(s))\,\dd s$.
-This \voc{Lamperti transform} (\cite{Lamperti72}; see also \cite[Theorem~13.1]{Kyprianou14}) makes $(X,(P_x)_{x>0})$ be a positive self-similar Markov process (for short, \voc{pssMp}), in the sense that
+and with the convention that $X(t)\defeq\cem$ for $t\ge\zeta\defeq x^{-\alpha}\int_0^\infty \exp(-\alpha\xi(s))\,\dd s$.
+This \emph{Lamperti transform} (\cite{Lamperti72}; see also \cite[Theorem~13.1]{Kyprianou14}) makes $(X,(P_x)_{x>0})$ be a positive self-similar Markov process (for short, \emph{pssMp}), in the sense that:

-(Following the terminology in~\cite{Yor02}, we say that~$X$ is a pssMp with self-similarity index $1/(-\alpha)$.)
-Moreover, this transformation is reversible, and since the law of the Lévy process~$\xi$ is uniquely determined by its Laplace exponent~$\Psi$, the pair $(\Psi,\alpha)$ characterizes the law of $X$; we call it the characteristics of the pssMp $X$.
-Note that under~\eqref{drift}, $X$ either is eventually absorbed to the cemetery point~$\cem$ added to the positive half-line $\oo{0}{\infty}$, or it converges to~$0$ as $t\to\infty$.
+(Following the terminology in~\cite{Yor02}, we say that~$X$ is a pssMp with index $1/(-\alpha)$.)
+Moreover, this transformation is reversible, and since the law of the L\'{e}vy process~$\xi$ is uniquely determined by its Laplace exponent~$\Psi$, the pair $(\Psi,\alpha)$ characterizes the law of $X$; we call it the characteristics of the pssMp $X$.
+Note that under~\eqref{eq:A_Hardy}, $X$ either is eventually absorbed to the cemetery point~$\cem$ added to the positive half-line~$\oo{0}{\infty}$, or it converges to~$0$ as $t\to\infty$.

-The process~$X$ above will portray the typical size of a cell in the system and is thus referred as the \voc{cell process}.
-Specifically, a cell system is a process $(\CS_u,\,u\in\HUT)$ indexed on the Ulam--Harris tree
+The process~$X$ above will portray the typical size of a cell in the system and is thus referred as the \emph{cell process}.
+Specifically, a cell system is a process $((\CS_u,b_u),\,u\in\HUT)$ indexed on the Ulam--Harris tree